 All attributes of threaded connections are optional for import to CAD or CAE processors.
 However, specific FE solvers may declare some of them to be mandatory.

-General defaults are: 0 for numeric values, "" for strings.
+General defaults are: 0 for numeric values, for strings.
 However, these defaults are not always useful for CAE.